Pakistan suffers major power outage after grid failure | Headlines

 - Pakistan

-"There was a fluctuation in voltage and the systems were shut down one by one.
-This is not a major crisis," Dastagir told Geo TV news channel.
-Outages were reported in the southern port city of Karachi, the capital Islamabad, the eastern city of Lahore and Peshawar in the north.
+People in Pakistan's financial capital Karachi woke up on Monday with no electricity available anywhere in the metropolis.

-The sorry state of Pakistan's power sector is emblematic of an economy that has lurched from one International Monetary Fund bail-out to the next, with electricity outages occurring frequently due a lack funds to upgrade aging infrastructure.
-When the grid broke down in October it took several hours before power was restored.
+According to details, the major power breakdown also hit other cities across Pakistan but Karachi was the worst affected.

-In Peshawar, a city of more than 2.3 million people, some residents said they were unable to get drinking water because the pumps were powered by electricity.
-Mohammad Asim, a spokesman for the city's Lady Reading Hospital, the largest in Khyber Pakhtunkhwa province, said back up generators were used to provide uninterrupted electricity for the emergency ward, intensive care units, and laboratories.
+In Peshawar, a city of over 2.3 million people, some people were reportedly unable to get drinking water as the pumps were powered by electricity.

-The power ministry issued a statement saying that work was ongoing to revive the system, and the minister said that electricity had been restored in some parts of the country.
-Pakistan has enough power installed capacity to meet the demand, especially in winter, when it mostly has a surplus.
+It is not the first time that the country has faced such a crisis.

-But the country lacks resources to run its oil and gas powered plants and the sector is so heavily in debt that it cannot afford to invest in infrastructure and power lines.
-"Generators are too far from the load centres and transmission lines are too long and insufficient," a top power official who did not want to be quoted because he was not authorised to speak to the media, told Reuters.
+Last year in October, Pakistan witnessed a 12-hour power outage due to technical glitches in the electricity distribution system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)